 MLB stands for Major League Baseball, and it is the biggest and most popular baseball league in the world.
-Baseball is nicknamed “America’s pastime.”
-The game and MLB has a long and rich history.
+Baseball is nicknamed 'America’s pastime', and has a long and rich history.

 There are 30 teams in MLB, with 29 teams in the United States and one in Canada.
 Every season the teams battle it out with the primary goal of winning the World Series, also referred to as the Fall Classic.
-MLB is very popular, especially in the U.S., but it is also a huge betting sport.
+MLB is very popular, especially in the US, but it is also hugely popular with sports fans around the world.

-Most sportsbooks around the world have odds on MLB games, which is even the case in countries where baseball is not very popular.
-There are tons of games to bet on, as each team plays 162 games, only 60 in 2020 with COVID-19 shortened season, and the playoffs.
+Most sportsbooks around the world have odds on MLB games.
+This is even the case in countries where baseball is not very popular.
+There are tons of games to bet on, as each team plays 162 games in a regular season.

-There are many betting markets on each game from moneylines and totals, as well as run lines and proposition bets.
+Many betting markets are offered on each game, from moneylines and totals, as well as run lines and proposition bets.
 There are also other betting markets for the MLB and the unique bonuses and promotions that sportsbooks offer, especially for the playoffs and World Series.

-In an MLB game, the main objective is to score more runs than your opponent.
-The batter faces a pitcher who throws the ball from the mound, and the batter tries to hit the ball in play to touch all four bases to score a run.
+The main objective in a Major League Baseball game is to score more runs than your opponent.
+A batter faces a pitcher who throws the ball from the mound.
+The batter tries to hit the ball in play and then run, touching each of four bases in turn.
+If he succeeds in touching all four bases, he ends up back where he started and has scored a run.

-The defending team on the field tries to get the batters out, and a team at-bat gets three outs before the other team gets a chance to hit.
+Of course, the batter isn't unopposed when running.
+The defending team on the field tries to get the batter out as quickly as possible.
+A team at-bat gets three outs before the other team gets a chance to hit.

-In MLB, all bats are made of wood, and the ball is white leather with red stitching, about three inches in diameter.
-The defensive players use a mitt, which is leather-made gloves to catch the ball.
+In MLB, all bats are made of wood.
+The ball is crafted from white leather with red stitching and is about three inches in diameter.
+Defensive players use a leather catching mitt which makes it easier for them to catch the ball.

 After a team gets three outs, they alternate hitting, and fielding.
 The team that has scored the most runs at the end of the game wins.
 If the game is tied, they keep playing, which is called extra innings, until a team has scored more runs.